What is Cross-Merchandising?

 Cross merchandising helps build logical product associations.
 In grocery stores, you may find successful combinations such as wines next to cheeses or skewers next to barbecue meats.
 Clothing stores create harmonious ensembles by placing belts next to jeans or ties next to shirts.

-To effectively utilize the opportunities presented by a cross merchandising strategy, you need to master the following approaches:
+To effectively utilize the opportunities presented by a cross-merchandising strategy, you need to master the following approaches:

 - Thematic zones.
 This is where products are grouped together based on a common purpose or goal, such as “everything for a picnic” or “getting ready for school.”